UK housing market at a crossroads

 What does the current property market mean for buyers and sellers?

-The lending market is alert to the current conditions and is working hard to produce further incentives for new buyers.
+The lending market is alert to the current conditions and is working hard to produce further incentives for new buyers of homes.
 Some banks are offering additional deals in a bid to urge people to get their mortgages in place now.
 Santander for example is offering £1,000 cashback on mortgages over £75,000, while Barclays has a similar deal.
 Meanwhile Lloyds hopes to undercut both with a new 100 per cent guarantor mortgage - available to lenders with no deposit who have family that will guarantee the loan.

 On the flip-side, some lenders have been withdrawing their mortgages for self-employed buyers, among them Secure Trust Bank and Fleet Mortgages, blaming the sluggish housing market.
 Self-employed buyers may therefore struggle even more than usual to secure a mortgage.